semaphoreci/docs/docs/faq/faq.md

   <summary>Click for details</summary>
   <p>

-In order to be able to do that, the access for Semaphore 2.0 needs to be granted within your GitHub organization.
+In order to be able to do that, Semaphore 2.0 needs to be granted access within your GitHub organization.
-You can grant the access <a href="https://github.com/settings/applications">here</a>.
+You can grant access <a href="https://github.com/settings/applications">here</a>.
 If it has already been granted, there should be a green checkmark next to the name of your organization.
 </p>
 <p>
 If not, you should either grant access or request it from the organization's owner.